Myelophone/MySelEngine/README.md

 - DOM Manipulation (addClass, removeClass, toggleClass, etc.)
 - Event Handling (on)
 - AJAX Requests (GET, POST, and custom requests)
+- Includes dynamic loading of the script and fire it only after DOM is loaded

 ## Usage